nmerkle/holomatik-ai/README.md

 implemented in the intended way, see also information in the corresponding SEMANTICS paper.

 ![simulation](simulation_plots.png "Real time simulation of vital sign parameters based on randomly selected patient data.")

+Currently, bloodpressure, heartrate and stress level progression are simulated and plotted.
+The x-axis of the plots show the measurements or time steps and the y-axis depicts the measured values.
+The bar chart below depicts the distribution of the vital sign measurements.
+The values are binned into categories: high, normal, low.